 The best options for every palate

-Like its original location in Downtown Miami, family-owned Motek Cafe’s second outpost serves eye-catching kosher-style Israeli Mediterranean dishes like Jerusalem grilled cheese and Malawach Yemenite pancake.
-There are six hummus iterations to choose from, customized majadra rice bowls, and the tempting Arayes burger on pita bread, stuffed with Lebanese grilled beef that was just awarded the winner of Burger Bash 2021.
-Glasses of refreshing limonama and challah bread pudding are the perfect final touches.
-The spacious indoor/outdoor restaurant is open on the Sabbath and on most Jewish holidays.
+Miami’s popular, family-owned Motek Cafe offers a colorful menu of kosher-style Israeli Mediterranean dishes, including Jerusalem grilled cheese and malawach Yemenite pancakes.
+The restaurant features six different hummus options, customized majadra rice bowls, and a tempting Arayes burger on pita bread stuffed with Lebanese grilled beef.
+Complementing the meals are glasses of refreshing limonana and challah bread pudding.
+The restaurant has spacious indoor and outdoor seating and is open on the Sabbath and during most Jewish holidays.

-This casual kosher restaurant gives a nod to its South American roots with breakfast offerings like tequenos and an arepa platter.
-Lunch explores other culinary corners of the world with dishes like Greek pizza, crispy fish tacos, sushi ceviche, and gnocchi in a creamy pesto served with sun dried tomatoes, goat cheese, and toasted almonds.
+This casual kosher restaurant pays homage to its South American heritage with its breakfast offerings, including tequenos and an arepa platter.
+For lunch, the restaurant takes diners on a culinary journey around the world with various dishes.
+Among the options are Greek pizza, crispy fish tacos, sushi ceviche, and creamy pesto gnocchi with sun-dried tomatoes, goat cheese, and toasted almonds.

 Etzel Itzik Deli

-This bustling Aventura staple tucked away in a nondescript strip mall is the quickest way to get to Tel-Aviv without purchasing a plane ticket.
-As soon as diners sit they are greeted with a generous (free) assortment of salatim — small samples of beet, corn, and carrot salads, which are the typical start to a meal in Israel.
-The menu is plentiful and diverse, with comfort foods, a doting safta (grandma) would serve.
-Orders of hummus and falafel, Yemenite beef soup, chicken liver with onions, schnitzel, or lamb chops are common favorites among Israeli regulars.
-Make sure to wash it down with a lemonnana a refreshing lemon and mint slushy.
+In the heart of Aventura, a nondescript strip mall houses a restaurant that transports diners to Tel Aviv without needing a plane ticket.
+Upon sitting, diners are greeted with a complimentary spread of salatim, offering small tastes of beet, corn, and carrot salads.
+The menu offers a diverse selection of comfort foods that a doting safta (grandma) would serve.
+Favorites among Israeli regulars include hummus and falafel, Yemenite beef soup, chicken liver with onions, schnitzel, or lamb chops.
+Wash it all down with a lemonana, a refreshing lemon and mint slushy.

 Fuego by Mana

-This restaurant combines Latin American steaks with a Texan smokehouse, all under a kosher stamp.
-Starters include pastrami egg rolls and chicken wings with a choice of three sauces.
-There are tacos, flatbreads, and empanadas filled with pulled brisket, caramelized onions, barbecue sauce, and roasted red peppers.
-Grilled dishes are plentiful like the Argentine churrasco, asado chef platter, and Fuego chicken skewers, alongside smoked dishes like smoked pastrami back ribs and smoked fried chicken breast.
+This spot combines Latin American steaks with Texas-style barbecue, served under kosher certification.
+Guests can begin their meal with flavorful starters, including pastrami egg rolls and chicken wings with three sauces.
+The menu also boasts a selection of tacos, flatbreads, and empanadas, all filled with ingredients like pulled brisket, caramelized onions, barbecue sauce, and roasted red peppers.
+Grilled dishes like the Argentine churrasco, Asado chef platter, and Fuego chicken skewers are available for the main course, alongside smoked options such as smoked pastrami back ribs and smoked fried chicken breast.

 26 Sushi & Tapas

-Inventive kosher-friendly sushi and nikkei-style dishes are the star at this Surfside mainstay.
-Think dishes like nitro “scallops” (made from flounder tempura), causa grab tower, nikkei tuna salad, and nao ceviche ball, a traditional corvina ceviche tempura-battered with panko and that’s deep fried.
-Other highlights include the tropical roll (tuna, salmon, kiwi, guava and dynamite sauce topped with tuna and rococo aioli), crispy kani roll (soy paper, plantains, avocado, scallions, and cream cheese topped with Krab tempura, masago, and curry aioli) and the acevichado roll made with whitefish tempura, sweet potato, and avocado topped with corvina ceviche.
+Surfside’s acclaimed kosher-friendly sushi and Nikkei-style restaurant features an array of inventive dishes.
+Among the standout offerings are the nitro “scallops” crafted from flounder tempura, the causa grab tower, and the nikkei tuna salad.
+A must-try dish is the nao ceviche ball, a traditional Corvina ceviche tempura battered with panko and deep-fried.
+Highlights include the tropical roll, which features tuna, salmon, kiwi, guava, and dynamite sauce topped with tuna and rococo aioli, as well as the crispy Kani roll, made with soy paper, plantains, avocado, scallions, cream cheese, Krab tempura, masago, and curry aioli.
+Additionally, the acevichado roll is a customer favorite, made with whitefish tempura, sweet potato, avocado, and topped with Corvina ceviche.

 Mendel's Backyard BBQ & Brew

-This Surfside barbecue favorite from pit master Mendel Segal serves up an entire menu filled with smokey, meat-filled favorites.
-Diners can expect kosher-friendly options like beef ribs, veal brisket, burnt ends, and smoked turkey, alongside an option to order a complete Shabbat meal with all the trimmings every Friday.
+Surfside’s beloved barbecue spot, run by pit master Mendel Segal, features a menu filled with smoky, meaty favorites, including kosher-friendly options like beef ribs, veal brisket, burnt ends, and smoked turkey.
+For those seeking a traditional Shabbat meal, there is an option to order a complete meal with all the trimmings available every Friday.